Message from the President

 If you look eastward from the center of Kyoto city, you'll see the verdant mountains of Higashiyama.
 In the foothills of one of those mountains, Amidagamine, stands the Kyoto Women's University campus.
 Numerous sightseeing spots can be found near our campus, but the campus itself is situated in a quiet area that is conducive to learning and to making the most of student life.

 Kyoto Joshi Gakuen ("Kyoto Women's Educational Institution"), the parent organization of Kyoto Women's University, celebrated its 115th year in 2014.
-In 1949, Kyoto Women's University was established to further pursue the mission of providing education for women—a mission that it has since been carrying out steadily.
-Our university education began with two faculties: the Faculty of Arts and the Faculty of Home Economics.
-After a subsequent reorganization, we added the Faculty for the Study of Contemporary Society and the Faculty of Human Development and Education.
+In 1949, Kyoto Women's University was established to further pursue the mission of providing education for women— a mission that we have since been carrying out steadily.
+Our university education began with two faculties: the Faculty of Letters and the Faculty of Home Economics.
+After a subsequent reorganization, we added the Faculty of Contemporary Society and the Faculty of Human Development and Education.
 In 2011, we became the first women's university in Japan to have a Faculty of Law.
 In this way, Kyoto Women's University is taking on new challenges to meet the needs of today, while respecting history and tradition.

 While Kyoto boasts numerous historical and cultural assets registered as UNESCO World Heritage Sites, the city has always remained at the forefront of new cultural trends.
 Today, Kyoto is home to a number of companies that lead the world in state-of-the-art technologies, reflecting a fusion between tradition and technological innovation.
 It goes without saying that Kyoto is a cosmopolitan city that attracts people from all over the world.
 This serves to further enhance the learning environment for students, as we see our numerous graduates go on to achieve success in their chosen fields.
-We will continue to provide education programs that are based on our traditional values and that meet the needs of today's society.
-And we remain committed to fostering women who can play an active role in the future.
+We will continue to provide education programs that simultaneously reflect our traditional values and meet the needs of today’s society.
+Most importantly, we remain committed to fostering women who can play an active role in the future.